 You can see maps centred on OS grid reference TQ324808 (Lat/Lon: 51.510966, -0.093459), Vintry Ward which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)

 - Magic (Geographic information) (Click + on map if it doesn't show)

 - GeoHack (Links to on-line maps and location specific services.)

 Vintry and Dowgate Ward Club website - with some historical accounts.

-Sources for listings of taxpayer names for Vintry Ward, listed on the LDS FamilySearch wiki.
+Sources for listings of taxpayer names for Vintry Ward, listed on the FamilySearch wiki.